 The most common reason for bleeding in late pregnancy is a problem with the placenta.
 In some cases, it might also be due to some abnormality in the cervix.
 (1) (2) (5)

 - Placenta previa – The placenta connects the baby to the uterine wall.
 It can cover the cervical opening partially or completely.
 Bleeding because of this is called placenta previa.
 During later stages of pregnancy, the walls of the cervix are dilated, preparing for labour.
 Some of the placental blood vessels get ruptured.
 This is the cause of vaginal bleeding in the 3rd trimester 20% of the time.
 The risk of placenta previa is high when –

 - Prior placenta previa

-- Placental abruption – In this medical condition the placenta is separated from the wall of the uterus and blood fills up between the placenta and uterus.
+- Placental abruption – In this medical condition, the placenta is separated from the wall of the uterus, and blood fills up between the placenta and the uterus.
 This condition occurs in 1 out of 200 pregnancies.
 The cause for this is unknown.
-Risk of this condition occurs when –
+The risk of this condition occurs when –

 - Blood pressure is high (140/90 or more)

 - Use of cocaine or tobacco

 - Uterine rupture – This is a rare condition but is very dangerous.
 In this, the uterus splits open, which causes the baby to be expelled into the abdomen.
 It occurs mostly in women who have had a uterine rupture or prior surgery of the uterus.
 The rupture could happen either before or during delivery.
 Other risk factors for uterine rupture are: